coredns/coredns/plugin/atlas/README.md

 | URI   |     |     | ✓    | ✓    | Uniform Resource Identifier                                                                                            |
 | SVCB  |     |     | TODO | TODO | Service Binding ([miegk/dns](https://github.com/miekg/dns/blob/a6f978594be8a97447dd1a5eab6df481c7a8d9dc/svcb.go#L218)) |
 | HTTPS |     |     | TODO | TODO | HTTPS Binding ([miegk/dns](https://github.com/miekg/dns/blob/a6f978594be8a97447dd1a5eab6df481c7a8d9dc/svcb.go#L231))   |

+## Development

+Atlas is using code generation to generate most of the plugin code.

+Since not all databases has native json support, we are marshal/unmarshal the RR types into the `rrdata` column in the `DnsRR` schema.

+If you dont know `ent`, first read the docs to understand how `ent` is working.

+You will find the `schema` in this [directory](ent/schema).
+This is the place, where the schema will be declared.
+If you make changes run `go generate ./...` in the plugin directory and run `make test`.

+If you break anything, please fix it, provide or change the tests and make your contribution.

+## Finally

+Have fun!